 Panna National Park: Is It Haunted as well?

 I guess Heart of India- Madhya Pradesh has so much hidden inside.
 It’s like it wants us to explore all of them on this trip.
-We were traveling from Khajuraho towards Sanchi.
-The route we had taken, took us towards Panna National Park.
+We were traveling from Khajuraho toward Sanchi.
+The route we had taken, took us toward Panna National Park.
 Not exactly inside, just the outskirts of it.
-As we were only on the Heritage tour of Madhya Pradesh this time, there was no plan to stay at the national park. ( Let us know in the comments if you want us to plan a road trip, only for wildlife of MP).
-This was a soothing treat for eyes where it was all about shades of green.
+As we were only on the Heritage tour of Madhya Pradesh this time, there was no plan to stay at the national park. ( Let us know in the comments if you want us to plan a road trip, only for the wildlife of MP).
+This was a soothing treat for the eyes where it was all about shades of green.

 Interestingly while we were having all these beautiful feelings, about being able to be so close to nature, at a few locations it was not the same.
 At one such location, we encountered very strange vibes.
-There were houses, perfectly intact from outside yet abandoned.
+There were houses, perfectly intact from the outside yet abandoned.
 The area was exceptionally quiet, which should not happen.
-After all, we were in mid of a national forest, at the early hours of the day.
+After all, we were in mid of a national forest, in the early hours of the day.

 It felt really uncomfortable and we just drove ahead without looking back, as if something or someone is going to follow.
 We halted for lunch.
-I don’t exactly remember the place, but no worries, the entire route is a highway except, initial those few kilometers around the national park.
-Please do not expect a lavish food or location where you can find some of it.
+I don’t exactly remember the place, but no worries, the entire route is a highway except, initially those few kilometers around the national park.
+Please do not expect lavish food or a location where you can find some of it.
 Dhabas or small roadside restaurants are in abundance, serving basic yet delicious food.

 Gyaraspur: The Fair held in Gyarawan (eleventh) month